AndrewCLeonard/AndrewCLeonard/README.md

 - 👋 Hi, I’m @AndrewCLeonard
 - 👀 I’m interested in ... creating web apps to solve problems
 - 🌱 I’m currently learning ...
-WordPress in order to make sites for small businesses
+Python for data tasks
 - 💞️ Right now, I’m open to collaborate on ... pretty much anything!
 - 📫 How to reach me ...
-AndrewCLeonard@fastmail.com or X: @LeonardCodes
+AndrewCLeonard@fastmail.com

 <!---
 AndrewCLeonard/AndrewCLeonard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.